A Dog Bite or Animal Attack on a Child or Children

 • Boys ages five to nine are bitten the most.

-In all case, the area of the injury is most often facial area, neck or head.
+In all cases, the area of the injury is most often the facial area, neck or head.
+Two-thirds of the bites to children are by family pets.
+Plus, the most prevalent bites are among boys ages 5-9 (Click here for more).

-Are the Kids Provoking the Dogs?
+Are the Kids Provoking Dogs?

-Two-thirds of the bites to children are by family pets, and most prevalent bites are among boys ages 5-9 (Click here for more).
+There is always a reason for the attack.
 Typically, according to an article by Children’s Hospital of Pittsburgh, the victim did not do anything to directly provoke the attack.
 “Fifty percent of all dog bite victims are children” and “77% of biting dogs are owned by the victim’s family, a relative or a friend of the family”.
-Plus, the same article cites the CDC in saying that “…Dog bites are a greater health problem for children than measles, mumps and whooping cough combined.
-They are more common than injuries from bike accidents, playground injuries, mopeds, skateboards or ATVs”.

 Child, provocation and parent representation for dog attack attack on a child